semaki2000/PyTeRor/README.md

 1. Currently we refactor into the 'first occurence' (whatever nicad gives us first.).
 Can cause problem with undefined variables.
 Better idea to refactor into last occuring clone?

-2. when -m/--mark flag is used, add custom mark to pytest.ini file.
-(How to find pytest.ini file?)
-Only do this if we want to keep -m

 3. "#different argnames should be handled elsewhere, as it should lead to the creation of a NodeDifference object".
 Investigate...
 Doesnt sound right.